rhuss/rhuss.github.io/_posts/2014-10-13-Docker-Maven-Plugin-Rewrite.md

 I won't repeat the old, more confusing syntax for this both use cases here, you find it in the current [online documentation][10].

-Said all that, and since `rhuss/docker-maven-plugin` is still pre-1.0, I take the liberty to change it without much thoughts on backwards compatibility (you can easily adapt your syntax which shouldn't be any problem).
+Said all that, and since `rhuss/docker-maven-plugin` is still pre-1.0, I take the liberty to change it without much thoughts on backwards compatibility (you can easily update old configurations).
 The new syntax is available since `0.10.1`, the old syntax will still be used in the `0.9.x` line.
 Everybody is encouraged to upgrade to `0.10.x`, although the documentation still reflects the old syntax (will be fixed soon).
 Please refer to the [examples][11] on the `new-config` branch for more details.
 An upgrade path will be available soon, too.

 There will be a `1.0.0` release before the end of this year.